 The concept of revenge is as old as history.
-Almost since the dawn of the written word, humans have had the desire to exact vengeance on others who have wronged us.
-For example, The Code of Hammurabi, the code of law from the sixth king of Babylon, was implemented about 1760 B.C., making it the oldest recorded set of laws in human history.
+Almost since the dawn of recorded history, humans have had the desire to exact vengeance on others who have wronged us.
+For example, The Code of Hammurabi, the code of law from the sixth king of Babylon, was implemented about 1760 C.E., making it the oldest recorded set of laws in human history.
 The code is rooted firmly in the belief in an eye for an eye; in fact, that's almost exactly how the concept was phrased.

 The Code of Hammurabi marked the official beginning of standardized revenge.
 It informs our way of thinking today.
 Indeed, our modern legal system is based on society's ability to carry out revenge against those who break its laws.